 • Infertility

-Endometrial cells can appear anywhere in your body so will cause pain where they are.
+Endometrial cells can appear anywhere in your body, so can cause pain where they are.

 We Are All Individuals

-If you are suffering from endometriosis, or with a recent endometriosis diagnosis and are struggling to get some relief, there are several options that are open to you.
+If you are suffering from endometriosis or with a recent endometriosis diagnosis and are struggling to get some relief, several options are open to you.
 If you know of anyone else who has had endometriosis and has found relief or a resolution to their symptoms when you have not, please do not compare yourself to their journey.
 We are all individuals; the triggers and solutions are varied.
-Right now you are a step closer to finding what that help is for you.
+Right now, you are a step closer to finding what that help is for you.
 You have ruled out what it is not.

-For this article I have put together a few areas for you to consider, some self-help for those of you who are suffering with the pain associated with endometriosis and wanting to do all you can to ease your pain.
+For this article, I have put together a few areas for you to consider, some self-help for those of you who are suffering from the pain associated with endometriosis and want to do all you can to ease your pain.

 There are lots of options, so start with what is easy and manageable for you.